TuanSSM/anagram-finder/README.md

 ### Part 1

-API takes a JSON Request object for fetching new datasource.
+API takes a JSON Request object for creating new datasource item on database.

 `Request` validation achieved with `fiber`, `Ctx`, and `BodyParser` functions.